sunfounder/picar-x/docs/source/ezblock_background_music.rst

 Background Music
 ======================

-In addition to having PiCar-X play sound effects or speak on specific occasions, you can also add background music to it.
-Use a Slider here to control the adjust music volume.
+In addition to programming the PiCar-X to play sound effects or text-to-speech (TTS), the PiCar-X will also play background music.
+This project will also use a **Slider** widget for adjusting the music volume.

 * `How to Use the Remote Control Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/remote.html>`_

+For a detailed tutorial on Ezblocks remote control functions, please reference the :ref:`Remote Control` tutorial.

 **TIPS**

 .. image:: img/block/sp210512_152803.png

-You can choose different background music in the block drop-down menu to let PiCar-X play.
+The **play background music** block will need to be added to the **Start** function.
+Use the drop-down menu to choose different background music for the PiCar-X to play.

 .. image:: img/block/sp210512_153123.png

-Adjust the volume in the range “0 ~ 100”.
+The block **set background music volume to** will adjust the volume between the range of 0 to 100.

 .. image:: img/block/sp210512_154708.png

-Here we drag a Slider from the **Remote Control** page to adjust music volume.
+Drag a **Slider** bar from the **Remote Control** page to adjust music volume.

 .. image:: img/block/sp210512_154259.png

-This block reads the Slider value.
+The **slider [A] get value** block will read the slider value.
+The example above has slider ‘A’ selected.
+If there are multiple sliders, use the drop-down menu to select the appropriate one.

 **EXAMPLE**